-A further potential change to pension rules is outlined in Note 16: Contingent Liabilities on page 29; however this has not been reflected in the pension liability reported in the Balance Sheet.
+A potential change to pension rules is outlined in Note 15: Contingent Liabilities on page 30; however, this has not been reflected in the pension liability reported in the Balance Sheet.

-Reserves at 31 March 2020
+Reserves at 31 March 2021

-The Board had an opening Revenue Reserve at 1 April 2019 of £0.130m.
-During the year the Board returned a surplus of £0.269m, including income relating to prior year surpluses of IER funding of £0.076m, taking the closing Revenue Reserve position to £0.399m.
+The Board had an opening Revenue Reserve at 1 April 2020 of £399k.
+During the year the Board returned a surplus of £276k, taking the closing Revenue Reserve position to £675k.
+Of this balance, £55k has been earmarked for software development and £156k for the May 2022 election, leaving an uncommitted balance of £464k.

-In February 2020, the Board agreed to a prudent use of reserves over the next few years in order to maintain sustainable requisition increases.
+In February 2021, the Board agreed to a prudent use of reserves over the next few years, in order, to maintain sustainable requisition increases.
+This has been reviewed in light of the Barclay claw-back and the updated position was reported to the Board on 28 May 2021.